-So…How Long Does It Take For Shrooms to Kick In?
+So…How Long Do Shrooms Take to Kick In?

 On average, it takes about 30 minutes for shrooms to kick in, if you are eating them whole.
 You can start feeling the effects of shrooms in as little as ten minutes, though, and sometimes it can take up to an hour.
 The come up usually continues for two hours, you peak around three to four hours after ingesting, and you come down between four and six hours.

 That said, there’s a lot of different factors at play: your body, how you’re feeling that day (i.e. how much you slept, what you ate, what you drank), and even where you’re taking the shrooms can make a big difference.
 If you’re, for example, tripping by yourself or with close friends in a quiet place, you might notice the effects sooner because you’re more tuned into how you’re feeling.
 If you’re at a party or festival, though, it might take longer for you to notice the effects of the shrooms—even if they’ve already kicked in—because you’re just distracted by what’s going on around you.